Search the site for a moth name or other keyword

 More orange marks -

-Check also Pyrausta ostrinalis which is similar to P. Purpuralis but is much less common.
+There is also Pyrausta ostrinalis which is similar to P. purpuralis and P. aurata

 2. Mother of Pearl, European Corn-